harveytriana/SKLab/README.md

 # SKLab
-Simple example to learn how to program smooth curves with SK
+Sample demonstrating how to program smooth curves with SK

 By: Harvey Triana